 Our natural gas transmission and midstream operations include:

-- The transportation of about 16.2 Bcf (billions of cubic feet per day) of natural gas
+- The transportation of about 22.7 Bcf/d (billions of cubic feet per day) of natural gas, based on 2021 figures

 Enbridge moves about 20% of the natural gas consumed in the United States.
 We are the largest natural gas supplier to New England, the Southeast and virtually all of Florida.
 Our transmission network is also webbed throughout the Gulf Coast.
 We are also one of the largest offshore natural gas transporters in the Gulf of Mexico.
 Enbridge’s major transmission pipeline systems include:

 - Algonquin Gas Transmission: Algonquin transports 3.12 Bcf/d of natural gas through 1,129 miles of pipeline in New England, New York and New Jersey